jaganmn/macpan-workshop/syllabus.md

 * **Stratification**: Separate individuals in one compartment into many (e.g. by age, space, vaccination status) and/or find stratified data.

 We stress the importance of data and other factual inputs, including expert opinions, into the modelling process.
 We are concerned with modelling specific real-world problems, and so none of these activities should be too abstract.

+**MJ: A step in the cycle that seems to be missing here, which I feel is a significant step and a significant feature of macpan2, is "representation" or "specification".
+Before I can simulate a model, I have to be able to convey to my software what my model is, and macpan2 provides a modular API for doing that.
+That's extremely valuable, isn't it?**

+**MJ: Having now read the objectives for the exploration session, I guess that you had in mind that representation is a part of exploration.
+In my mental model, representation necessarily happens first.**

+**MJ: Ironically, these descriptions feel a bit abstract.
+On the other hand, it is reasonable to want to keep the syllabus short, with fewer examples ...**

 <!-- omit from toc -->
 #### Example Workflow